Get your pulses racing with the ultimate outdoor winter adventure

 Image

-Take your love of outdoor activities to new heights on the Sunshine Coast with the iconic Treetop Challenge.
-Located at The Big Pineapple, push yourself to the limit with over 100 thrilling high ropes games to conquer (some sitting at 30 metres high), then feel the wind in your hair as you glide through the rainforest canopy on 12 different ziplines (spanning up to 140 metres in length).
+Take your love of outdoor activities to new heights on the Sunshine Coast with the iconic TreeTop Challenge.
+Located right near the iconic The Big Pineapple, push yourself to the limit with over 100 thrilling high ropes games to conquer (some sitting at 30 metres high), and feel the wind in your hair as you glide through the rainforest canopy on 12 different ziplines (spanning up to 140 metres in length).

 icon